IEA-Paris/IPSP/content/en/faq/whyInstitution.md

 - Showcase the work of your members and affiliates
 - Put your blazon on the projects you vet or support
 - Publish your calls and important initiatives
-- Use TheSocioscope.org as a brick of infrastructure to follow the projects of your members and affiliates.
+- Use IPSP as a brick of infrastructure to follow the projects of your members and affiliates.
 These bricks of service (tag, search, follow) are provided for free.